wedeling/FabUQCampaign/Tutorial_ocean.md

     my_campaign.apply_analysis(sc_analysis)
     results = my_campaign.get_last_analysis()
 ```
-7. (continued) The `results` dict contains the first 2 statistical moments and Sobol indices for every quantity of interest defined in `output_columns`.
+The `results` dict contains the first 2 statistical moments and Sobol indices for every quantity of interest defined in `output_columns`.
 If the PCE sampler was used, `SCAnalysis` should be replaced with `PCEAnalysis`.

 ### Executing an ensemble job on a remote host